 Dietary Options and Variety Meal Options

-If you plan on getting home delivered meals long-term, it’s important to go with a company that gives you plenty to choose from on the weekly menu, so you aren’t sick of the recipes after just a couple of weeks.
-That said, there are some people who love to eat all of the same things all the time for simplicity and reliability.
+If you plan on getting home-delivered meals long-term, it’s important to go with a company that gives you plenty to choose from on the weekly menu, so you aren’t sick of the recipes after just a couple of weeks.
+That said, some people love to eat all of the same things all the time for simplicity and reliability.
 In any case, we made sure to include services that suit both types of eating habits.

-And if you follow a specialty diet or have dietary restrictions, make sure the meal plan you’re choosing is either customizable or offer a plan that fits your needs.
+And if you follow a specialty diet or have dietary restrictions, make sure the meal plan you’re choosing is either customizable or offers a plan that fits your needs.

 Sustainability Efforts